maryamoah/ai-log-explainer/README.md

 ---

 ## ⭐ Acknowledgements
-Developed as part of a Security Operations research portfolio to demonstrate explainable analytics and SOC automation techniques.
+Developed by Mary Amoah as part of a Security Operations research portfolio to demonstrate explainable analytics and SOC automation techniques.